bojackhorseman0309/bojackHorseman0309/README.md

 Hopefully when i start working on my personal projects you will see repos about software related to web dev, computer graphics, videogames, ML, DL and hpefully contribute to some open source libraries.

-The repos that you are seeing now are old college stuff, everything good is private (i swear) lmao 😂.
+The repos that you are seeing now are old college stuff, everything good is private (I swear) lmao 😂.

 <!--